What is Wisconsin doing about the threat of terrorism?

 Answer: Both hazardous materials and hazardous wastes are transported daily with little or no risk to the public.
 Regular shipments of gasoline, propane, acid and other substances are delivered to destinations across Wisconsin to meet the needs of industry and the public.
 State agencies have increased their inspection of both motor carriers and individuals that are licensed to transport these materials in order to ensure public safety.

 Answer: The company that generates the waste must properly document hazardous cargoes.
 The company then contracts with a transporter to deliver the waste to the proper treatment, storage or disposal facility.
 To increase security, credentialed transport companies are being advised to review their hiring practices and to be extra cautious in their transport procedures.
 They have also been cautioned to never leave their vehicles unattended.

-Answer: At the request of President Bush, the Governor has deployed National Guard troops to various checkpoints at seven of Wisconsin’s commercial airports.
+Answer: At the request of former President Bush, the Governor has deployed National Guard troops to various checkpoints at seven of Wisconsin’s commercial airports.
 These soldiers are performing a wide range of security functions, ranging from monitoring passengers to inspecting luggage.